 Tune parameters are instrument parameters whose values can vary with the type of experiment.
-For example, if your experiment requires quantitative data on one or more particular ions, you need to tune the MS detector with your analyte if you change any one of the parameters specific to the experiment or analyte.
+For example, if your experiment requires quantitative data on one or more particular ions, you need to tune the MS detector with your analyte.
+You also have to tune the MS detector if you change any one of the parameters specific to the experiment or analyte.